SamuelLongchamps/gak/README.md

                         Action to take
     build (p)           Build stuff
-    list (ls)           List configurations defined for this project mkdev (md)          Rename the current branch into a dev_branch open (o)            Open stuff
+    list (ls)           List configurations defined for this project mkdev (md)          Rename the current branch with a dev prefix open (o)            Open stuff
     to                  Go to places in the repo